 Name change—University of Wellington

-The University Council has voted in favour of making a recommendation to the Minister of Education to approve University of Wellington as the new legal name and adopt a new Māori name of Te Herenga Waka.
+In September, the University Council recommended to the Minister of Education that University of Wellington be approved as the new legal name for the University, and that a new Māori name of Te Herenga Waka be adopted.

 The Council’s decision followed well over a year of research, seeking advice from experts and discussion with staff, students, alumni and stakeholders, including a consultation period during which close to 2,500 submissions were received.

 Information about the reasons underpinning the University Council recommendation to change the name can be found on the University’s website.